ioanaelena/Knapsack_Problem/README.md

 # Knapsack_Problem
-I solved knapsack problem using the random search and steepest ascent hill climbing algorithm and then i run some experiments to see how data changed when the number of iterations is smaller or bigger.
+I have addressed the knapsack problem utilizing both random search and steepest ascent hill climbing algorithms.
+Following that, I conducted a series of experiments to observe the variations in data as the number of iterations varied.
+Additionally, I have attached a document template named "Documentation Report" wherein I have documented the resulting data comprehensively.